pierredarrieutort/Star-Wars-Galaxy/README.md

 6. The object you just copied can be pasted to replace the content of `./data-preparation/data/raw_geojson_from_leaflet.json`.
 7. Now you have a pretty good dataset, but if you check some details, you can see a lot of non-formatted data, so the `index.ts` is here to clean all of this.
 8. Make sure you imported the desired dataset in the following file : `./src/Experience/World/Planets.js`.

+### How to access to the debug view ?

+I've implemented a debug view, accessible by adding an anchor `#debug` to the URL and reload the page, or simply go here : [star-wars-galaxy.vercel.app#debug](https://star-wars-galaxy.vercel.app/#debug).